-- Equipment delivery that supports schedule milestones and construction sequence and re-sequencing should the need arise
+- Equipment delivery that supported schedule milestones and construction sequence and re-sequencing when the need arose

 - In conjunction with agency staff and the design professionals, the control descriptions and screen layouts were developed.

 - This project involved the expansion of treatment capacity from 37.5 to 50 mgd

 - Repairing process units

 - Replacing equipment and structures